jovan-krajevski/backprop/README.md

 # backprop

-Backpropagation from scratch with NumPy
+Backpropagation from scratch with NumPy.

+Created for a lecture (in Macedonian): [PyData Skopje May 2025](https://youtu.be/cg6wHC7Vcb4)

 ## Run notebook